hackclub/hackclub/workshops/dodge/README.md

 ---

-In this workshop we're going to build a simple yet addictive game using JavaScript.
-Previously when we've done web development projects, we've used HTML elements and things of that ilk to build what we see in the browser.
-Today we're going to do things a little differently and use some new tools-- JavaScript, along with two great libraries called p5.js and p5.play, to build our game.
+In this workshop, we're going to build a simple, yet addictive game using JavaScript.
+Previously when we've done web development, we've used HTML elements and things of that ilk to build what we see in the browser.
+Today we're going to do things a little differently and use a new coding language, JavaScript, along with two great libraries called p5.js and p5.play, to build our game.

 p5.js is a library for making stuff in conjunction with HTML canvas.
 It is a JS port of Processing, a (library? language? framework?) for making pictures and such. p5.play is made by a really cool game company called [Molleindustria](http://www.molleindustria.org/), and builds on p5.js to add easy to use functionality that comes in handy in building games.